Can I get car finance with a Guarantor?

 - Are you really willing to back their car finance?

 - In the unlikely event that they can no longer make the payments, is the car worth more than the remainder of the loan?
 You need to have that sort of security otherwise you could be left with the rest of the loan to pay.

 Of course, these are just suggestions.
-But, as I mentioned, it’s a big responsibility and you do need to take your time to consider whether this is something that you feel comfortable with.
-If you don’t, then you really shouldn’t do it.
+But, as we have previously mentioned, becoming a Guarantor for anyone is a big responsibility and you do need to take your time to seriously consider whether this is a commitment you feel comfortable with.
+If you have doubts or questions that you can’t answer, then you really shouldn’t do it,

-What Are the Advantages of Using a Guarantor?
+What are the advantages of having a Guarantor?

-There are quite a few advantages to using a guarantor.
-For example;
+There are quite a few advantages to using a Guarantor.
+These advantages include:

 - The interest you are charged could be less